tjbarbour/blog/content/post/WhyFluentWins.md

 `+ 3 4 `

-You may read this as It roughly reads like "Let's do an addition of 3 and 4."
+You may read this as "Let's do an addition of 3 and 4."
 Sure, you may be familiar with ["Polish Notation"](https://en.wikipedia.org/wiki/Polish_notation) or variants like "Reverse Polish Notation" or RPN, but it's not how most people naturally process these kind of operations.

-Of course we usually think about it like this:
+Of course, we usually think about it like this:

 `3 + 4`

-Here we envision this as "You have three, now add to it four" this seems natural.
-And as we'll see, this is aggravated when you chain many operations.
+Here we envision this as "You have three, now add four to it."
+This seems natural.
+And as we'll see, other notations aggravate the complexity when you chain many operations.

 # Functions make us think in reverse